F1shzZ/RecognitionAttendence/README.md

 # RecognitionAttendence

+master branch has recognize faces, add new faces and remove faces functionalities.

-auto login and db can be found in "GeorgeTest" branch
+auto login and db can be found under "GeorgeTest" branch